 - Dragon's Den Blog: This popular CBC series features aspiring entrepreneurs who pitch their ideas to celebrity investors.
 The Dragon's Den Blog includes valuable articles on what makes a successful entrepreneur.
 The episodes, the pitches, and other relevant links can be accessed through the blog.
 Students can gain ideas for pitching their projects, practice pitching, and develop confidence.
 Go to site

 - Bizworld (Friendship Bracelets) (Commercial, USA): Bizworld teaches children the basics of entrepreneurship, business, and finance in a hands-on manner.
-This project-based learning program gives children the opportunity to learn first hand how to start and operate their own business.
-Working in teams of six, students start, fund, and run their own company in the friendship bracelet industry (grade 3 through grade 8).
-Go to site
+This project-based learning program gives children the opportunity to learn first-hand how to start and operate their own business.
+See Teacher Resources Go to site

 - EntreEd (National Consortium for Entrepreneurship Education) K-12 USA: For teachers and others who help students all ages find their own entrepreneurial opportunities.
 EntreEd champions entrepreneurship education and provides advocacy, leadership, networking, technical assistance, and resources nationally across all levels and disciplines of education, promoting quality practices and programs.
 EntreEd states that entrepreneurship provides a viable answer to many issues related to opportunities for women and minorities, disaffected youth, rural economic development, global competition, unemployment, invention and innovation, financial literacy, and application of core subjects.
 Go to site